June 25th, 10 am – 3 pm (lunches on your own from noon – 1 pm)

 - Pledging Brotherhood: An Introduction to Fraternal, Benevolent, and Secret Societies.
 During the 1800s, 1 in every 7 people in the United States was a member of a fraternal society.
 Explore the various types of organizations and understand how they differ from each other and gain your own secrets to accessing their record collections.

 - Digging for Details: Getting the Full Story.
 Creating your family story is more than just locating the records; it’s learning to evaluate each record for every single clue.
 From the standard death certificate to PERSI and JSTOR, learn to capture every detail and take advantage of them in your research.

+The event is 10 am – 3 pm with an hour break at noon for lunch.
 We’re thrilled to be joined by Jen Baldwin for this workshop.
 Pre-registration is required for this event, although drop-ins are welcome.
 Pre-registration opens on May 3rd at 10 am for non-members.
 Members can register starting April 19 at 10 am.
 Registration can be done by calling (307)868-2423 or stopping by in person.
 Email or voicemail registrations will not be considered.
 Registration is open until slots are filled or the week prior to the event unless otherwise noted.

 Bring a pen and paper or a device to take notes on and get ready to learn the basics of genealogy!

 More details to come.
 This event was made possible with a grant from Wyoming Humanities.